<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=717202372148975&amp;ev=PageView&amp;noscript=1">

 SP Jain in the News

-The European Business Review Nitish Jain, President of SP Jain Global
+The European Business Review Nitish Jain (President - SP Jain Global)

 Artificial intelligence is transforming the way students learn, and the way businesses operate.
 This shift raises a bigger question: what should business education really deliver in a world where technical skills can be automated?